-For reasons of safety and liability, students are not allowed to have possession of or access to a car or other motorized vehicle while under the jurisdiction of the Academy.
+For reasons of safety and liability, students are not allowed to have possession of or access to a car or other motorized vehicle while under the Academy's jurisdiction.
 This includes the storage of vehicles in the Aurora area.
-Exceptions may be requested to the Senior Director of Student Affairs or designee and will be handled on an individual basis.
-Authorization is needed with required paperwork, parental signature, RC signature and approval by the Senior Director of Student Affairs or designee.
+Exceptions may be submitted to the Senior Director of Student Affairs or designee and will be handled on an individual basis.
+Authorization is needed with the required paperwork, parental signature, RC signature, and approval by the Senior Director of Student Affairs or designee.